 – You become more prone to accidents as your mind isn’t in good condition.
 The Three Mile Island accident was partially attributed to sleep deprivation among the workforce, so inadequate sleep can clearly have catastrophic effects.
 Shift workers get it the worst, as their horrible sleep schedule makes them increasingly vulnerable to not just workplace accidents, but drowsy driving-related injuries and risks.
 Fatigue has immense negative effects on a series of mental faculties, such as your reaction time and attention to detail, how much information you get from your surroundings, how likely you are to take risks and be aggressive or irritated, etc. In fact, while you’re driving, not getting enough rest is equally as risky (and punishable by law) as drunk driving, that’s how severe it can be.
 Not every accident is lethal or even particularly dangerous, obviously, but if there’s even the smallest chance that your fatigue could result in a potential injury or death, it means you become a walking health hazard at your workplace, not just for you, but for everyone.

 – You become worse at solving many tasks, as a result of your fatigue’s effects on your mind.
 The effect can manifest in different ways.
 For example, in tasks where test subjects had enough time, their cognitive function slowed down, and they took way longer to perform their duty than usual.
 Because of your inability to focus properly, the longer a task goes on, the worse your performance can become.
 On the other hand, time-limited tasks pushed the subjects to make a lot more cognitive errors, leading researchers to believe that fatigue lessens our ability to handle the pressure of almost any kind.
-In this study, 48 healthy subjects were made to sleep for 4, 6 or 8 hours, randomized.
+In one study, researchers tested the effects of sleep deprivation on people’s performance.
+48 healthy subjects were made to sleep for 4, 6 or 8 hours, randomized.
 The tests they performed afterward showed a startling result; sleeping for 6 hours or less is almost as impairing as not sleeping at all for roughly two whole nights.
 As an example, drowsy driving is legally punishable if the driver hasn’t slept for 24 hours before stepping on the gas.
 But if a sleep duration of 6 hours or less is almost as bad as 48 hours of complete sleep deprivation, then you can encounter risks very easily even if you think you’ve slept enough.

 – You may experience involuntary microsleeps.
 Lapses in consciousness can sometimes go by completely undetected by you or surrounding people, but they can occur during incredibly dangerous moments and threaten the safety of both you and anyone in the vicinity, especially while driving.
 If these happen frequently, visit your doctor as soon as possible, because it may be linked to a myriad of sleep disorders, most notably narcolepsy.